 As the morning mist began to rise above the earth it unveiled a fluffy green pasture.
 We had arrived to Cairncastle, also known as the Gateway to the Glens.
 It was fitting that this was our first stop since it’s where the Game of Thrones saga began with the dramatic beheading of the Night’s Watch deserter.
 I tried to picture the troublesome eyes of John Snow, Theon Greyjoy and the Stark Brothers as they witnessed Ned Stark carry out this infamous execution.

 I stood there recalling the scene in my mind, listening to the silence broken only by the sound of distant sheep and wind.
-Cold as it was, I couldn’t help but stare into the beauty of the wind-blown grass.
-Still there was much more to see, and in true travel writer form we had a strict schedule to keep.
+Cold as it was, I couldn’t help but stare at the beauty of the wind-blown grass.
+Still, there was much more to see, and in true travel blogger form, we had a strict schedule to keep.
 I took one last glance at the Gateway to the Glens before jumping back into the Land Rover as we made our way through the rolling hillside past craggy rocks and ruins toward Glenarm.

 While Steenson’s does not have permission from HBO to sell the exact replicas, they have a Game of Thrones inspired line that’s just as stunning as the real thing.